 - the application is an amended application (ie. where the respondent has already been served with the original application);

-- the LTB has granted a party’s request to shorten the time for service of the application;
+- the LTB has granted a party’s request to shorten the time for service of the application, motion or request;

-- the issues in dispute on the application are time sensitive;
+- the issues in dispute on the application, motion or request are time sensitive;

-- the Board is for some reason unable to send the application to the other parties;
+- the Board is for some reason unable to send the application, motion or request to the other parties; and

-- broadly, where the Board determines that such an order is otherwise fair, just and expeditious.
+- broadly, where the Board determines that such an order is fair, just and expeditious.

 Certificate of Service